 SPRAY Group of florets on a branched peduncle.
 It may be in form of a corymb, umbel, cyme or panicle.

-STAGING PANEL Upright surface placed behind a design in order to enhance a design.
+STAGING PANEL A two-dimensional or three-dimensional upright surface placed behind a design in order to enhance a design.
 May be the Frame of Reference or incorporated into the design depending on Schedule requirements.